Sometimes obstacles may seem insurmountable, but if you follow the advice below you can definitely overcome any obstacle in your way!

 Hitting rock bottom is actually a good thing as it will help you to improve your playing and take it to the next level.

-It is a challenge time, but I promise you that within six months of arduous applied study, you will feel a LOT better about yourself.
+It is a challenging time, but I promise you that within six months of arduous applied study, you will feel a LOT better about yourself.

 This article is here to inspire you to follow the words of Churchill: “Never, Never, Never give up!”.